Before and After: 4 Tips to Buying Bras When Losing Weight

 Ways to maximize your bra.

-- Shop at places where you can find good deals on quality bras.
-It’s worth the money to invest in your bras, don’t settle by going to places like Walmart, Kmart, Target, and places like this.
+- It’s worth the money to invest in your bras.
+Don’t settle by going to places like Walmart, Kmart, Target, and places like this.
 Their bras aren’t good quality and will only last you a very short amount of time, they don’t come in a variety of sizes, and they tend to be less comfortable.
-Shop the sales, use coupons, and all major department stores have big sales every year, these are great times to stock up.
-My two other favorite places to purchase a bra is Nordstrom Rack and Amazon.

 - Pick bra styles that will work under the majority of your clothes.
-Don’t buy a cheetah print bra if you wear a lot of light colored clothing.
+Don’t buy a cheetah print bra if you wear a lot of light-colored clothing.
 If you wear a lot of black, then get a black bra.
-I’d recommend a nude color bra because they look amazing under white and darker colored clothing.
+I’d recommend a nude color bra because they look amazing under white and dark-colored clothing.

-- Try to stick bras that have a more forgiving cup, ones that have a flexible fabric like in a soft cup bra, Diana’s bra has this characteristic, are perfect because they tend to contour to the changes in your breast shape and size better.
-I don’t recommend molded cup bras when losing weight, once they no longer fit you, they will gap, crease, and you can see this underneath your clothing.
+- Try to stick to bras that have a more forgiving cup, ones that have a flexible fabric like in a soft cup bra.
+They're perfect because they tend to contour to the changes in your breast shape and size better.
+I don’t recommend molded cup bras when losing weight.
+Once they no longer fit you, they will gap, crease, and you can see this underneath your clothing.

 - Get out the sewing machine or find a seamstress you trust to alter your bras to make them work with you when you’re in between sizes.